edubart/nelua-lang/docs/pages/overview.md

 print(a)
 ```

-Using the lua preprocessor you can generate complex codes at compile time.
+Using the lua preprocessor you can generate complex codes at compile-time.

 ### Emitting AST nodes (statements)